What hasn’t been covered so far is what data you need to do this stuff! Here is your shopping list:

 - The rotation matrix between the IMU and the LIDAR coordinate systems

-- If necessary, the rotation matrix describing the difference between the aircraft’s body frame and the IMU’s internal coordinate system (quite often, this gets simplified by assuming that the IMU frame and the aircraft frame are equivalent – but many operators still account for this – which is awesome!)
+- The rotation matrix describing the difference between the aircraft’s body frame and the IMU’s internal coordinate system (quite often, this gets simplified by assuming that the IMU frame and the aircraft frame are equivalent – but many operators still account for this – which is awesome!)

 - Any boresight misalignment information you can get (tiny angles representing the difference between how we think instruments were mounted and how they actually were mounted)